czi-hca-comp-tools/projects/README.md

-# Collaborative computational tools for the Human Cell Atlas
+# Computational tools for the Human Cell Atlas

-a list of computational projects supported by CZI
+a list of collaborative computational projects supported by CZI

 #### Projects
 TITLE | DESCRIPTION | PEOPLE & AFFILIATIONS